dougsillars/dougsillars.github.io/README.md

 <img width = "100%" src="https://dougsillars.github.io/Webpagetest_screenshot.png"/>

 So, what steps can we take to make this page faster?
 As I discussed in my presentation, there are several steps we can take.
-So, fork this page and begin Optimizing!
+So, clone this page and begin Optimizing!

 <h2>Image Quality</h2>